perriera/CoureraBitcoin/README.md

 #### Ideas for a Bitcoin app
 > - DMG Bitcoin Market Trader
-> - Idea for an app: DMG Bitcoin Coin to Cash
+> - DMG Bitcoin Coin to Cash
-> - Idea for an app: DMG Bitcoin Person-to-Person Coin Exchange
+> - DMG Bitcoin Person-to-Person Coin Exchange

 ### ./bitcoin-qt
 > We have downloaded the github respository for [bitcoin](https://github.com/bitcoin/bitcoin) and have compiled for version v0.21.1 on a local 512GB SSD within a Ubuntu 20.20 LTS Linux box, (presently at 16GB, 2 CPU) and are presently downloading the bitcoin core of 320GB of transactions, (recorded since 2009)</br>